Elizabeth-Edwards-Lab/rdase_db/README.md

 4. send results to email and new windows (don't put this into action item for now)
 5. format the blast result () => done
 6. rebuild blast database after new sequence inserted => done, just need to let user determine which group user need
+7. adding loading animation
+8. add statisitics for how many organism and group we have
+9. color the group at tree graph level